mcparfer/ASIR_SQL/README.md

 # SQL Projects Repository

 Welcome to my SQL projects repository!
-In this repository, you will find two small projects developed with Oracle SQL.
+In this repository, you will find two small projects developed with Oracle and PostgreSQL.
 Below, I will provide a brief description of each project.

 ## Description